pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 For Windows

 We assume that you already have installed git-bash.
-If so open a git-bash console and :
+If so open a git-bash console and type the 2 following commands :

 	python -m venv umbrella_ctf_venv
 	umbrella_ctf_venv/Scripts/activate